syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 ## Environment setup
 Refer the [installation](/aspnet-core/installation) page to know more about the basic steps to configure the Syncfusion components to use with ASP.NET Core application.

-N> NuGet pacakage reference will be more over referred from Sycnfusion NuGet source for ASP.NET Core development to prepare the evnironment without instllation, if you missed to explored then referred the [nuget-package-manager-settings](/aspnet-core/installation#nuget-package-manager-settings).
+N> NuGet package reference will be more over referred from Syncfusion NuGet source for ASP.NET Core development to prepare the environment without installation, if you missed to explored then referred the [nuget-package-manager-settings](/aspnet-core/installation#nuget-package-manager-settings).

 ### Styles and scripts